cpoczatek/oci-byo-image/README.md

 ## Prerequisites
  * [Packer](https://www.packer.io/) (last tested with version 1.5.4)
  * [VirtualBox](https://www.virtualbox.org/) (last tested with version 6.1.16)
+ * [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) (must match VBox version)
  * In order to export your image into your OCI tenancy, you must link your VirtualBox installation with your OCI account.
-Those instructions can be found [here](http://www.oracle.com/us/technologies/virtualization/oracle-vm-vb-oci-export-20190502-5480003.pdf#%5B%7B%22num%22%3A47%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C51%2C727%2C0%5D).
+Those instructions can be found [here](http://www.oracle.com/us/technologies/virtualization/oracle-vm-vb-oci-export-20190502-5480003.pdf).
+If you have the OCI CLI installed and the conofig in the standard location VBox can pick it up automatically.
+Be sure all values are set, eg compartment.

 ## Build the VirtualBox Image
 Run the Packer build command using the (non Bare Metal) json templates.
 ```
 ## Usage
 $> cd oci-byo-image
 $> packer build <packer_template>

 ## Examples
 $> packer build debian-10.6-i386.json
 $> packer build rhel-7.9.json
 ```